exercism/python/concepts/dict-methods/about.md

 ```

 While `dict` does not have a built-in sorting method, it is possible to sort a dictionary _view_ by keys or values using the built-in `sorted()` with `dict.items()`.
 The sorted view can then be used to create a new, sorted dictionary.
-Unless a _sort key_ is specified, the defalut sort is over dictionary keys.
+Unless a _sort key_ is specified, the default sort is over dictionary keys.

 ```python
 >>> color_palette = {'Grassy Green': '#9bc400',